-Is it safe to send my camper to camp?
+Is it safe to send my child to camp?

-Miracle Camp is committed to abiding by the guidelines and recommendations put out by the American Camping Association (ACA) and the CDC (Center for Disease Control), and State of Michigan.
-These industry standards are serving as the guide for camps in Michigan and across the country as they consider how to best open up safely.
+Miracle Camp is committed to abiding by the guidelines and recommendations put out by the American Camping Association (ACA) and the CDC.
+These industry standards are serving as the guide for camps across the country as they consider how to operate safely.
 Of course, we need everyone to make the best decision for themselves on whether or not it would be safe for them to attend camp.
 If your camper or someone in your household has a preexisting medical condition, or if you have any concerns about sending your child to camp, please consult a trusted medical professional before signing up.
-Because of COVID-19, Summer Camp for 2021 will look different.
-Thank you in advance for your understanding, patience and adherence to these guidelines.

 What happens if a camper or staff member has a suspected, probable, or confirmed case of COVID-19?

 In each of these cases, we will defer to the opinion and authority of local health officials.
 We will lean on them to help us determine the best course of action and will rely on their help to communicate with you as parents accordingly.
 In the case that Miracle Camp would be asked shut down and you will be contacted immediately so you can come get your child.

 What if my camper gets a fever while they’re at camp?
 What about other COVID-19 symptoms?

 If your child gets a fever over 100.4ºF, we will contact you immediately so that you can come pick them up and take them home.
 Although a fever does not automatically mean that your child has COVID-19, we don’t want to take any chances.
 Other symptoms such as headaches, nausea, or vomiting will be monitored on a case by case basis by our health team.
 Kids exhibiting these symptoms may be isolated for a period for further monitoring, to either see if they worsen, or potentially take a covid test.